 Support & Education

 We have staff and resources to support you through this journey.
 An oncology social worker and a cancer care patient coordinator help patients navigate the medical system.
-In the Cancer Boutique, we offer wigs and knitted caps as well as support groups and classes for patients and their loved ones.
-The Breast Boutique features a Navigator who will assist with prosthesis fittings and other needs in a private setting.
-We also offer free educational seminars and restorative classes throughout the year, and we’ve been participating in clinical trials since 1992.
+In the Cancer Boutique, we offer wigs and knitted caps, plus a breast boutique for private consultation and fitting resources.
+We also offer free educational seminars, restorative classes and support groups for patients and their loved ones throughout the year.

 Our Partner: Alaska Cancer Care Alliance